ZeroPie/lab.js-kit/Readme.md

 docker-compose up
 ```

+Now visit http://localhost:1234/ with your browser.\
+You should see a running experiment

-Build your study assets
+Build your study assets bundle

 ```
 npm run build
 ```

-Now visit http://localhost:1234/ with your browser.\
-You should see a running experiment